 Generally, there are two ways to install the Gateway:

 - If the car has a CD changer: then you first remove the CD changer from the optical ring and install the Gateway to the disconnected optical cable of the CD changer.
-The Gateway 500 is a dual FOT (xxxxMO2) version Gateway, so you can keep the factory installed CD changer if you plug it to the right side (CDC side) optical connector of the Dension device.
+If you have a dual FOT (xxxxMO2) version Gateway, then you can keep the factory installed CD changer if you plug it to the right side (CDC side) optical connector of the Dension device:

-When the CD changer connection is located in the boot of the car, then you might need the FOA1PO1 optical extension kit, if you want/need to place the Gateway hardware to the front part of the car (into the glove box or behind the dash).
+When the CD changer connection is located in the boot of the car, then you might need the FOA1PO1 optical extension kit (5m long), if you want/need to place the Gateway hardware to the front part of the car (into the glove box or behind the dash).

 - Audi with MMI2 High head unit: this is an exception, because this MMI version can work with multiple CD changers in the same time.
 You add the Gateway to the optical ring of the car, and it will be recognized as a second CD changer.

 - Porsche: Alternatively, if the phone module is under the passenger’s seat and it is not needed, then you can install the Gateway device there, and then no optical extension kit (FOA1PO1) is needed.
 So first remove the factory phone module and install the Gateway to the disconnected optical cable of the phone module.
 Finally remove the CD changer from the optical ring, then you need to make there an optical loop or you can connect it to the CDC side optical port of the Gateway if you want to keep it.